strmlineapp-ux/agileflow/src/docs/user-manual.md

 ## 7. Settings & Preferences

 Access your preferences by clicking your avatar in the bottom-left corner of the sidebar and selecting **"Account Settings"**.
 This page has no visible header.
+The user search bar is automatically focused to make finding users easier.

 - **Change Colour Scheme**: Choose between `light` and `dark` themes.
 You can also select a custom primary color to override the theme's default.
 - **Set Default Calendar View**: Select which calendar view you want to see when you log in.
 - **Set Time Format**: Choose between 12-hour and 24-hour time display.
 - **Enable Easy Booking**: Toggle the quick-create event feature.
-- **Edit Contact Info**: Click the arrow on your user row to expand it.
-You can edit your own phone number.
 - **Link Google Calendar**: To connect your Google Calendar, hover over the status dot on your avatar in the sidebar user menu.
 If disconnected, a tooltip will prompt you to click to connect.
 A simulated Google sign-in will appear and, once complete, will enable features like creating Google Meet links for your events.

 ## 8. Management Pages (Admin & Manager Roles)